smartdevicelink/sdl_app_library_guides/docs/Getting Started/Adding the Lock Screen/index.md

 #### Disabling the Lock Screen Manager

-Please note that a lock screen will likely be required by OEMs.
-You can disable the Lock Screen Manager, but you will then be required to create your own implementation.
-This is not recommended as the @![iOS]`SDLLockScreenConfiguration` !@ @![android]`LockScreenConfig`!@ should enable all possible settings while still adhering to most OEM requirements.
-However, if it  is unavoidable to create one from scratch the Lock Screen Manager can be disabled via the @![iOS]`SDLLockScreenConfiguration`!@ @![android]`LockScreenConfig`!@ as follows.
+Please note that a lock screen will be required by most OEMs.
+You can disable the lock screen manager, but you will then be required to implement your own logic for showing and hiding the lock screen.
+This is not recommended as the @![iOS]`SDLLockScreenConfiguration` !@ @![android]`LockScreenConfig`!@ adheres to most OEM lock screen requirements.
+However, if you must create a lock screen manager from scratch the library's lock screen manager can be disabled via the @![iOS]`SDLLockScreenConfiguration`!@ @![android]`LockScreenConfig`!@ as follows:

 @![android]
 ```java